-During the past ten years, I have witnessed Parental Alienation Syndrome occur more than ever lately.
+During the past 12 years, I have witnessed Parental Alienation Syndrome occur more than ever lately.
 Sadly, it has become an epidemic!
 Many of my clients assume this will never happen to them, however, too often this is not the case.
 I should know, as a child I was emotionally alienated from my father.
 Society has painted a picture of a “physical separation” as being the determining factor if this occurs.
 Wrong!
-When my parents divorced, my mother immediately took on the role of “victim” and painted a picture of my father that was untrue.
+When my parents divorced, my mother immediately took on the role of “victim” and painted a false, inaccurate picture of my father.
 In fact, for most of my childhood and teenage years, I was fearful, untrusting, and not emotionally connected to my father.
 With that said, he never missed one of his weekend visits, paid his child support and alimony on time, and always cooperated with my mother.
 Yet, seeing this, I was still gravely affected by her campaign against him to keep my affections and continue being the favored parent.

 Children who are the victims of this, most often have lifelong effects carried over throughout their adulthood.